robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 Add a setting to your program that can be set to either "average", "min_max" (`(max(R, G, B) + min(R, G, B)) / 2` - see section 3) or "luminosity" (`0.21 R + 0.72 G + 0.07 B`), and use if-statements to select the appropriate brightness mapping depending on what it is set to.

 ## 3. Add the option to invert all the brightnesses, so dark becomes light and light becomes dark
 Requires some thought and a tiny bit of maths.
-Here are some example mappings.
-What is the general rule?
-How can you implement this in code?
+Here are how some pixel brightnesses will be changed by an inversion:

 * 0 => 255
 * 255 => 0
 * 200 => 55
 * 55 => 200
 * 120 => 135

+What is the general rule?
+How can you implement this in code?

 <p align="center">
 <img src="/images/ascii-zebras.jpg" />